Installation

 - Hold sensor at center of doorframe

-- Bottom of sensor flush with bottom edge of doorframe (or max 1 cm above)
+- Bottom of sensor flush with bottom edge of doorframe — maximum 1 cm gap allowed

 - Sensor oriented so Haltian logo is on left side (default entry direction)